Posts Tagged Elizabeth Cady Stanton

 One of the organizations that Elizabeth helped to found and was the first president, The National American Women’s Suffrage Association morphed after the 19th Amendment into the League of Women Voters and is still an active organization today.

-Movies- we recommend this one Ken Burn’s documentary that is streaming on Netflix, Not For Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.
+Movies- we recommend this one Ken Burn’s documentary that is streaming on Amazon (Or get it from your library), Not For Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.